RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 Introduction
 ============

-Status and Open issues (2013-10-13)
+Status and open issues (2013-10-19)
 -----------------------------------
 This description is not yet meant to be complete.

-The documentation describes so far the installation and the test procedure if RTS2 is configured with its dummy devices.
+Comments and corrections are very welcome.

+The documentation describes

-The integration of rts2saf into RTS2 is partly done.
+1) the rts2saf installation and its integration into RTS2
+2) usage and testing with dummy devices

-Items which needs further attention
+Items which need further attention:

 1) target selection for focus run: the focus run is carried out at the current telescope position
 2) finding the appropriate exposure
 3) further, e.g. faster methods to determine the FWHM minimum: currently about 6...8 images are taken see e.g. Petr's script ``focusing.py``
-4) Many ToDos in the code
+4) many ToDos in the code
 5) more documentation (this file)
 6) man pages